About This Journal

 OPEN CALL FOR PAPERS

-Patient Experience Journal is seeking papers for its next issue.
+Patient Experience Journal seeks submissions on an ongoing basis for future issues.
 Papers should address the full range of topics critical to the evaluation and impact of patient experience practices, efforts and influences including:

 - Implications for action in quality, safety or service efforts.